KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when time zone information is invalid.

-    [System.InvalidTimeZoneException]::New("time zone information is invalid.")
+    throw [System.InvalidTimeZoneException]::New("time zone information is invalid.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.InvalidTimeZoneException.aspx)